MartVesinurm/VJP_Project/readme.md

 This is a simple game project made for Aalto University course.

-Game is build with following technologies:
+Game is built with following technologies:
 *   **Phaser** for accelerated game development
 *   **Node.js** for installing npm dependencies and hosting Phaser
 *   **Grunt** for automating build tasks and compiling the game